 Post-click landing pages

 For post-ad clicks, you’ll want a dedicated solution that specializes in landing page experiences — not an all-in-one software that happens to have “A/B testing” or a “builder.”
-This is especially true when each campaign deserves a unique post-click experience and A/B testing each page in the process.
+This is especially true when each campaign deserves a unique post-click landing page and A/B testing each page in the process.
 Not only does Instapage help you scale landing page production for every campaign, it has A/B testing built right in.
 When you find wins, you’ll be able to launch them immediately:

 My marketing programs always end up with tons of landing pages.
 If you’re not A/B testing the pages with the most traffic, you’re leaving revenue on the table.